joewdavies/awesome-frontend-gis/README.md

 ## Icons
 Icons to add to your GIS websites!
-- [font-GIS](https://github.com/Viglino/font-gis) - A very very cool icon font set for use with GIS and spatial analysis tools
+- [font-GIS](https://github.com/Viglino/font-gis) - A very very cool icon font set for use with GIS and spatial analysis tools.

 ## Videos
 Videos of web mapping presentations and tutorials.